 Exercise daily to reduce stress.

 Using nettle is one of the oldest treatments for combating hair loss.
-Stinging nettle capsules and tea can be combined to treat hair loss internally while a good scalp massage using nettle oil combats hair loss effectively.
+Stinging nettle capsules and tea (I use these for loose leaf tea) can be combined to treat hair loss internally while a good scalp massage using nettle oil combats hair loss effectively.

 Saw Palmetto can increase hair thickness, but also helps balance hormones that can cause hair loss.